risawitama/verbose-potato/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.